-The Lord set apart the seventh day of the week (which is our Saturday) to be a holy day of rest.
+The Lord set apart the 7^{th} day of the week (which is our Saturday) as a holy day of rest.
 No work was allowed to be done on the Sabbath on pain of death.
-In Numbers 15:32-36 we are told that a man was found gathering sticks on the Sabbath day.
+In Numbers 15:32-36 we're told that a man was found gathering sticks on the Sabbath day.
 When he was brought to the Lord for sentencing God commanded that he be stoned to death.
 This was done in obedience to this commandment:

-Exodus 30:14: "Ye shall keep the sabbath therefore; for it is holy unto you: every one that defileth it shall surely be put to death: for whosoever doeth any work therein, that soul shall be cut off from among his people.

-15 Six days may work be done; but in the seventh is the sabbath of rest, holy to the Lord: whosoever doeth any work in the sabbath day, he shall surely be put to death."
+Exodus 30:14-15: "Ye shall keep the sabbath therefore; for it is holy unto you: every one that defileth it shall surely be put to death: for whosoever doeth any work therein, that soul shall be cut off from among his people.
+Six days may work be done; but in the seventh is the sabbath of rest, holy to the Lord: whosoever doeth any work in the sabbath day, he shall surely be put to death."

 Twice in two verses the Lord commanded that anyone who violated the Sabbath was to be put to death.
-The Lord did not accept violations of the Sabbath (although as Christ pointed out, showing love and kindness was not a violation), and God often used His prophets to rebuke Israel for the many ways they violated this command.
+The Lord didn't permit violations of the Sabbath (although Christ pointed out that showing love and kindness on the Sabbath wasn't a violation of the law).
+God often used His prophets to rebuke Israel for the many ways they violated this command.

 The Lord gave several reasons for this holy day.
-First, when the Lord created the world in six days and rested on the seventh, He made the seventh day holy:
+First, when He created the world in 6 days and rested on the 7^{th} day1 He